TosbackCgusBridge-Bot/CGUs-versions/Bikeindex/Terms of Service.md

 2. You must provide a valid email address in order to complete the signup process.

-3. Your login may only be used by one person - a single login shared by multiple people is not permitted.

-4. You are responsible for maintaining the security of your account and password.
+3. You are responsible for maintaining the security of your account and password.
 Bike Index cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.

-5. You are responsible for all Content posted and activity that occurs under your account (even when Content is posted by others who have accounts under your account).
+4. You are responsible for all Content posted and activity that occurs under your account (even when Content is posted by others who have accounts under your account).

-6. You may not use the Service for any illegal or unauthorized purpose.
+5. You may not use the Service for any illegal or unauthorized purpose.
 You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright or trademark laws).

 Section C: Modifications to the service